Header

 Detailed module description on UNIBO homepage

-3. Exam periods: The exact dates of midterms and final exams will be shared by lecturers in due time.
-If you have questions about specific dates, please consult our academic calendar or reach out to your tutor.
+Exam period or date: The exact dates of midterms and final exams will be shared by lecturers in due time.
+If you have questions about specific dates, please consult our academic calendar or reach out to your tutor

 Application Process